Eric McInnis, Arcadia University

 Despite the fact that voters across the aisle have expressed disdain for the Clintons, the DNC and the media seem to agree that doubling down is the answer.

-Tantalized by the allure of viral campaigns, companies are trying more than ever to connect with consumers through the language of internet culture.
+Companies are trying more than ever to connect with consumers through the language of internet culture.
 But it’s not easy.

 Student Irene Syriac is the director behind ‘Hush,’ a monologue play produced by members of the school’s Yoni Ki Baat club.